ProjectAdam95/Weather-Dashboard/README.md

 ### :rocket: Deployment

-- To deploy the website please visit : ENTER WEBSITE HERE
+- To deploy the website please visit : https://projectadam95.github.io/Weather-Dashboard/

 - If this does not work you can navigate to the index.html file in the repossitory to deploy the webpage on your local browser.
 If you do not have a code editor such as VS code to view the html/css code try clicking the F12 button on your web browser to view the console and navigate through the elements on the page!